 - To improve on our services, websites and mobile applications or create new ones.

 We rely on the following legal grounds to process your information:

-- Legitimate business interests – We may collect and use your personal information in order to further our legitimate business interests such as improving our services, websites and mobile applications or creating new ones.
+- Legitimate business interests– We may collect and use your personal information in order to further our legitimate business interests such as promoting and improving our services, websites and mobile applications or creating new ones.